Ceramics as a Journey of Growth.

 Über Keramik

-Karina arbeitet im Bereich der Keramik, mit einer Atelierpraxis, die auch Design, Skulptur und Fotografie umfasst.
+Karina arbeitet mit einer Atelierpraxis, die Design, Skulptur und Fotografie umfasst.
 So ergibt sich eine visuelle und konzeptionelle Linie zwischen Medien und Prozessen.
 Das Medium Ton spielte schon in frühen Jahren ihres Lebens eine Rolle, intensivierte sich aber erst zu einem späteren Zeitpunkt.
 Karina studierte Kommunikation Design in Hannover.
-Sie erlebt das Gestalten mit dem Werkstoff Ton als eine Freiwerdung auf verschiedenen Ebenen.

 Die Arbeiten stützen sich auf die Symbiose von Perfektion und Imperfektion der Natur, auf rohe, sich verändernde Oberflächen und Schönheit im Verborgenen.
 Japanische Keramikkunst, Teekeramik im Speziellen, ist eine nicht unwichtige Inspirationsquelle.